+Humans spend one-third of their lives sleeping, and consistent, quality rest is necessary to maintain mental and physical health.
+According to medical experts, sleep is just as important as food and water.
 Sleep helps form and maintain new pathways in the brain.
 Feeling a bit foggy after a restless night?
 There’s a good reason for it: without sleep, nerve cells, called neurons, can’t talk to each other.
 That communication is vital for helping us learn, focus, create new memories, and respond to our environment.

 Scientists aren’t exactly sure why, but sleep seems to impact tissues and biological systems throughout the body.
 This includes everything from major organs, like the heart and lungs, to the metabolism and immune system.
-Some studies have shown sleep can even prevent toxins from building up in your brain.
+Some studies have shown that sleep can even prevent toxins from building up in your brain.

 Mesothelioma patients may experience different levels of fatigue, from a slight lack of energy to complete exhaustion and sleepiness.
-Certain courses of treatment can exacerbate this feeling of tiredness, and increase the need for sleep.
+Certain courses of treatment can exacerbate this feeling of tiredness and increase the need for sleep.

 Radiation therapy uses high-energy particle beams to eliminate abnormal cells and shrink tumors.
 Although the treatment is targeted or applied only to specific sections of the body, it may also damage nearby healthy cells, leading to fatigue.